⇒ What is Vitalnet? A customized COTS data warehouse software.

 ⇒ Is Vitalnet interoperable with other systems?
 Yes.

-Vitalnet exports results to other systems, using open (non-proprietary) file formats: HTML files, TEXT files, PNG / SVG / GIS / PDF maps, TSV / CSV / DBASE III data files, and PNG charts.
-Each format has special advantages and uses.
+Exporting: Vitalnet readily exports results to other software, again using open (non-proprietary) file formats.
+Vitalnet produces CSV files, DBASE3 files, GIS maps, HTML files, PDF maps, PNG charts, PNG maps, SVG maps, TSV files, and TXT files.
+Each format has special advantages for you and your users.

-Since Vitalnet uses standard (open) input and output formats, it works smoothly with other standards-compliant softwares.
+Interoperable: Since Vitalnet uses standard (open) input and output formats, it works smoothly with your existing software, such as ArcInfo, Excel, Oracle, PowerPoint, R, SAS, SPSS, Stata, Word, etc. Vitalnet is smoothly interoperable with any standards-compliant software.

 ⇒ What data can Vitalnet include?
 Virtually any structured data.

-Vitalnet already analyzes the following data sets: birth, BRFSS, cancer registry, divorce, hospital discharge, infectious disease, ITOP (abortions), marriage, multiple cause mortality, population, pregnancy outcome, and underlying cause mortality.
+Present: Vitalnet already fully analyzes the following data sets much better than any alternative: birth, BRFSS, cancer registry, divorce, hospital discharge, infectious disease, ITOP (abortions), marriage, multiple cause mortality, population, pregnancy outcome, and underlying cause mortality.
 Each version also includes population data, geographic data, and other data (ICD, CPT, DRG, etc.) as needed.

-Vitalnet can be configured to handle any complex record-level data set, including: birth defects, census, COVID-19, ER, food stamps, HIV / AIDS, immunizations, infant death, linked birth / death, Medicaid, Medicare, newborn screening, outpatient care, PRAMS, reportable diseases, screening results, TANF, trauma registry, unemployment, YRBS, WIC.
+Future: As you wish, Vitalnet can be configured to handle any complex record-level data set, including birth defects, census, COVID-19, ER, food stamps, HIV and AIDS, immunizations, infant death, linked births and deaths, Medicaid, Medicare, newborn screening, outpatient care, PRAMS, reportable diseases, screening results, TANF, trauma registry, unemployment, YRBS, WIC.

 ⇒ What granularity age groupings does Vitalnet use?
 Whatever you specify.

-⇒ How do data get imported?
+⇒ How do data get imported into Vitalnet?
 We do it, at no extra cost.

 ⇒ Does EHDP provide birth or death certificates?
 No.

-EHDP has nothing to do with providing birth or death certificates.
+EHDP does not provide birth or death certificates, or other similar documents.
 Contact your state health agency or other governmental body.

 ⇒ Does EHDP sell data?
 No.

-We do not buy or sell data.
+EHDP does not buy or sell data.
 We are solely in the software business.
 That is a big advantage for you.
 You own and maintain full control of your data.
-We load into Vitalnet whatever data you need to analyze.
-We guarantee full confidentiality / protection for your data.
+We guarantee full confidentiality and security for your data.
 We are not going to resell or otherwise misuse your data.

 Vitalnet runs directly on the desktop (VitalPro) and in a browser over the internet (VitalWeb).
-In either case, operations are totally menu-driven.
+In either case, operations are 100% menu-driven.
 Users never need to write scripts or enter data by hand.
-Interfaces are designed to be self-explanatory, to make the next step obvious.
-Menus are formatted for ease of use, to let users rapidly and efficiently analyze your data.
+Interfaces are clean and self-explanatory.
+The benefit is that you and your users rapidly and efficiently analyze your data.

-⇒ Are Vitalnet web interfaces mobile-friendly and responsive?
+⇒ Are Vitalnet web interfaces responsive and mobile-friendly?
 Yes.
-Separate page on this topic.
+A separate page on this topic.

 ⇒ Will Vitalnet be customized for my needs?
 Yes, fully customized.